 Before submitting your project for review, use this checklist to make sure you're on the right track.
-And if you haven't already, take a look at these examples of good mission design!
+And if you haven't already, take a look at this example of good mission design!

 Questions to ask yourself about your screener: